Category

 DOWNLOAD THE REPORT

 Business travelers are exposed to a huge variety of risks.
 These risks can be related to civil unrest, weather events, or terrorist incidents, to name a few possibilities.
-A corporate travel safety plan can provide your employees with the information they need if they’re affected by one of these alerts.
+A corporate travel safety plan can give your employees the information they need if they’re affected by one of these alerts.

 Increasing employee trust and retention

 Many employees enjoy traveling for business, with 85% of those traveling for work saying they look for this benefit when considering new job opportunities.
-Business travel can help boost professional development, provide job fulfillment, and help employees perform better at their jobs.
+Business travel can help boost professional development, provide job fulfillment, and help employees perform better.
 But only when it’s done right.
-A negative experience due to a poorly planned or unsafe trip can impact an employee’s opinion of their overall role.
+A negative experience due to a poorly planned or unsafe trip can impact an employee’s opinion of their role.

 Saving time and money

-Business travel can lead to higher profits and revenue, but only if it is done safely and with the proper preparation.
-Employees who haven’t been properly prepared to travel safely are more likely to encounter complications that cost significant additional resources for the company, monetary and otherwise.
+Business travel can lead to higher profits and revenue, but only if done safely and properly.
+Employees who haven’t been adequately prepared to travel safely are more likely to encounter complications that cost the company significant additional resources, monetary and otherwise.

 Even the largest multinational corporations can improve how they prepare for the hazards of business travel.
-International SOS recently provided support to a business traveler who had to undergo hospitalization for additional COVID-19 tests when traveling to Vietnam for business.
-Complicating matters, the employee was unsure how to go about obtaining discharge paperwork and what he needed to do while waiting for approval to catch his return flight.
-Not only do situations like this one incur business costs, but they can also take a significant toll on the individuals involved.
+International SOS recently supported a business traveler who had to undergo hospitalization for additional COVID-19 tests when traveling to Vietnam for business.
+Complicating matters, the employee was unsure how to obtain discharge paperwork and what he needed to do while waiting for approval to catch his return flight.
+Not only do situations like this one incur business costs, but they can also significantly impact the individuals involved.

 Building a culture of safety